 - 1 TBSP sesame oil (some for the pancake, some for the skillet)

 - 1 tsp ground ginger (or ½ tsp fresh ginger)

 - ⅛ teaspoon freshly cracked black pepper

 - 3 tablespoon sesame seeds

-- Mix starter, sesame oil, salt, pepper, and ginger (basically everything except water) together in whatever bowl or container your discard starter is in.
+- Mix discard starter, sesame oil, salt, pepper, and ginger (basically everything except water) together in whatever bowl or container your discard starter is in.